skurtz97/old-genredetector-backend/README.md

 For comparison:

-When querying for a relatively large and general genre like rock, this backend will return all 1000 results (the maximum offset Spotify API will allow), the combination of 1000/50 = 20 requests, in ~7 seconds.
+When querying for a relatively large and general genre like rock, this implementation will return all 1000 results (the maximum offset Spotify API will allow), the combination of 1000/50 = 20 requests, in ~7 seconds.
 This is very unresponsive, since the program waits for one request to complete before beginning the next request

 The Promise.all() method reduces this to about ~2 seconds since all the requests are sent concurrently.
 The Go implementation is even better and can